Dear Darling

 A guest feels a room before they can describe it.
 The way a space sounds shapes how long people stay, how freely they spend and what they say afterwards, so atmosphere is not a finishing layer.
 It is part of the operating model.
 Our journal on how sound affects dwell time and customer spend sets out the commercial case in full.

 We take the sonic layer on as our own, from the schematic stage through to the night the doors open.
 Sound is brought in alongside lighting, materials and spatial planning, coverage is shaped for the room rather than for convenience, and the system is built so your team can run it without a second thought.
-Our approach to restaurant sound system design shows how that early involvement plays out, and you can read more on why restaurants sound the way they do.
+Our approach to restaurant sound system design shows how that early involvement plays out, our premium audio installation service carries it through to commissioning, and you can read more on why restaurants sound the way they do.

 Test your room